-Council’s Public Health Unit provides information and advice to businesses about the requirements of the Tobacco Act and how to ensure businesses are acting responsibly in regards to selling tobacco products or regulating smoking in a venue.
+Council’s Health Protection Unit provides information and advice to businesses about the requirements of the Tobacco Act and how to ensure businesses are acting responsibly in regards to selling tobacco products or regulating smoking in a venue.
 Council can also use enforcement action when a business is found to be not complying with the requirements.

-- No smoking in outdoor drinking or dining areas where there is a roof in place and walls covering more than 75% of the notional wall area
+- No smoking in outdoor drinking or dining areas where there is a roof in place and walls covering more than 75% of the “notional” wall area.

-- No smoking in covered areas of train stations
+- No smoking in covered areas of train stations or tram stops.

-- No smoking at under age music / dance events
+- No smoking at under age music / dance events.

-- No smoking signage to be displayed in no smoking areas
+- “No smoking” signage to be displayed in no smoking areas.

 Tobbaco Test Purchase Program